|Australian Harness Racing Rules|

 "Racetrack" or "track" means that part of a racecourse on which harness racing horses race.

-"Racing year" means the period commencing 1st September in a calendar year and ending 31st August in the following calendar year.
+"Racing year" means the period commencing 1st January in a calendar year and concluding on 31st December in the same year.

 "Recognised harness racing authority" means an organisation accepted by the Controlling Body as controlling the harness racing industry in a State or Territory of Australia or in part of or the whole of a country.